ClathomasPrime/DiffEqGrapher/README.md

 =============

 Differential Equation Grapher
-So this isn't actually a readme, this is a not to george
+So this isn't actually a readme, this is a note to george

 =======
 Operation classes handeled seperately, have public methods: